Orania: Origins of modern Orania

 On 23 April 1994, the Freedom Front, the African National Congress and the National Party (South Africa) signed the Accord on Afrikaner self-determination.
 This led to article 235 of Constitution of South Africa, which guarantees the right of self-determination for cultural groups.

+In March 2026, The Umkhonto we Sizwe (MK) Party has gazetted its intention to repeal Section 235 of the Constitution.

 Boshoff's plans excluded the area of traditional Boer republics in the Transvaal and the Free State, which encompass the economic heartland of South Africa and much of its natural resources, instead focusing on an economically underdeveloped and semi-desert area in the north-western Cape.
 This desert state, Orandeë, because of its very inhospitableness would not be feared or coveted by the South African government.

 Proponents of the idea conceded that this model would demand significant economic sacrifices from Afrikaners who moved to the Volkstaat.
 The model is based on the principle of 'own labour', requiring that all work in the Volkstaat be performed by its citizens, including ploughing fields, collecting garbage and tending gardens, which is traditionally performed by blacks in the rest of South Africa.

 The town was originally part of a strategy to create an Afrikaner majority in the northwestern Cape by encouraging the construction of other such towns, with the eventual goal of an Afrikaner majority in the area and an independent Afrikaner ethnostate between Orania and the West Coast.
 Boshoff had originally envisaged a population of 60,000 after 15 years.
 While he conceded that most Afrikaners might decide not to move to the Volkstaat, he thought that it was essential Afrikaners have this option, since it would make them feel more secure, thereby reducing tensions in the rest of South Africa.